aghstrategies/civipcp-widget/README.md

 + page_text: called "message" in the ui
 + contact: will show the contacts display name
 + campaign_id: id of campaign to include contributions to to in the total amount raised overall

+Special Optional parameters:

++ page_title: can be set as campaign which will make the title of the page the title of the campaign ex: page_title='campaign'